aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 import java.io.IOException;
 ```

-## Step 1: Set Document Directory
+## Step 1: Set the Document Directory

-Begin by setting the document directory where your 3D scene will be saved.
+Define where the generated OBJ file will be saved.
+Replace the placeholder with a real folder path on your system.

 ```java
 // ExStart:SetDocumentDirectory